it-vecherka/jnoid/jnoid.coffee.md

         @withHandler (event) ->
           [newState, outputs] = f(state, event)
           state = newState
-          reply = Jnoid.more
+          reply = Signal.more
           for output in outputs
             reply = @push output
-            return reply if reply == Jnoid.noMore
+            return reply if reply == Signal.noMore
           reply

 With this for example we can have `skipDuplicates` which is extremely